erf-model/ERF/Docs/sphinx_doc/GettingStarted.rst

   * :ref:`Regression Tests<VandV>`

-    * EB_MMS   - Method of manufactured solutions
-    * HIT      - Box of homogeneous isotropic turbulence
     * MMS      - Method of manufactured solutions
-    * PMF      - 2D Premixed H2-air flame calculation
     * Sedov    - Sedov blast wave test
     * Sod      - Sod shock tube test
     * TG       - Taylor-Green vortex test
-    * zeroD    - Single cell test for reaction model

   * UnitTests

-    * NSCBC_test_cases - This directory contains many 1D, 2D and 3D cases to test the implementation of the Ghost-Cells Navier-Stokes Boundary Conditions (GC-NSCBC) on various different configurations.
-    * HIT_forced - This test case is similar to the homogeneous isotropic turbulence present in the RegTests directory, at the exception that we are not starting from a turbulent initial solution, but from a flow at rest where we superimpose forcing sources to generate turbulence.

-  * :ref:`Tutorials<Tutorials>`

-    * EB_Sphere - Reacting flow around a sphere
-    * EB_OblqShock - Supersonic flow over a wedge resulting in a steady attached oblique shock
-    * EB_BluffBody -  Non-reacting flow around a diamond-shaped body
-    * Spray

 Setting up a problem to run with ERF involves writing an input file and problem specific code in the run directory.
 ERF is built using the AMReX build system which supports out-of-source builds but as configured in Pele requires a specific directory structure.